How to use less electricity Saving energy in the kitchen

 Always fully load your washing machine, tumble dryer, washer-dryer or dishwasher.
 The fuller the load, the more energy-efficient the cycle.

 Look for, and use, eco cycles on your domestic appliances.
-Most modern washing machines and dishwashers have them, and they are designed to cut electricity and water use.
+Most modern washing machines and dishwashers have them, and they're designed to cut electricity and water use.
 Dishwasher eco programs cut energy use by around 16%.

 Time your washes carefully.
-If you are signed up to an energy tariff that offers cheaper off-peak electricity (Economy 7, for example), set your machine’s delay-start function to come on at night.
+If you're signed up to an energy tariff that offers cheaper off-peak electricity (Economy 7, for example), set your machine’s delay-start function to come on during the cheaper period.

 - Saving: Washing clothes at 30°C instead of 40°C can save you around £9 a year.
-Investing in a Best Buy energy-efficient washing machine could save you a further £30 per year.
+Investing in an energy-efficient washing machine could save you a further £30 a year.
+We reveal the best washing machines.

 Don't hang wet clothes on radiators to dry – use a clothes horse instead.
 If you need to use a tumble dryer, wring out or spin dry your clothes before putting them in.